 - Slowing down the aging process

-Just the same, excessively low cortisol levels can interfere with general well-being: Cortisol is vital.
-Apart from the provision of energy reserves, it also plays a role in the cardiovascular health,gastrointestinal health, the immune system and brain functions.
-As does DHEA.
-Low DHEA levels are susprected to increase the risk of Alzheimer’s disease, cancer, osteoporosis, depression, heart disease and obesity.
-High DHEA levels can cause in women a deeper voice and an increased hair growth all over the body.
+Conversely, excessively low cortisol levels can also disrupt overall well-being, as cortisol plays a crucial role not only in supplying energy reserves but also in maintaining cardiovascular health, gastrointestinal well-being, immune function, and brain functions.
+Similarly, DHEA is indispensable in this regard.
+Low DHEA levels are suspected to increase the risk of Alzheimer’s disease, cancer, osteoporosis, depression, heart disease, and obesity.
+In women, elevated DHEA levels can lead to a deeper voice and increased body hair growth.

-Testosterone is a sex hormone that is mainly associated with men – after all, it is responsible for the characteristics that distinguish the appearance of men from women, such as beard growth: it ensures the development of the male sex organ and is responsible for sexual potency and fertility.
+Testosterone is a sex hormone that is mainly associated with men – after all, it is responsible for the characteristics that distinguish the appearance of men from women, such as beard growth.
+It also ensures the development of the male sex organ and is responsible for sexual potency and fertility.
 In addition, it strengthens the heart, brain and bones, supports muscle growth and fat decomposition, counteracts diabetes and high blood pressure, and helps to lower cholesterol levels.

 However, testosterone is also important for women, even though they produce 20 to 30 times less testosterone than men.
 Testosterone has a mood lifting effect, ensures for more assertiveness and enhances the desire for sex in both women and men.
 It also enhances sexual sensitivity, making it easier for women to reach orgasm.

-The body can only profit from all of these positive properties by having a healthy testosterone level; a deficiency can cause the complaints listed above and an excess can, amongst other things, lead to excessive aggressiveness, acne, oily skin and unwanted body hair (face and body) in women.
+The body can only profit from all of these positive properties by having a healthy testosterone level; a deficiency can cause various complaints and an excess can, amongst other things, lead to excessive aggressiveness, acne, oily skin and unwanted body hair (face and body) in women.

 Testosterone deficiency can affect women as well as men.

 Some of the symptoms connected with a testosterone deficiency: